ruffcoins/next-ecommerce-lehnz/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, Please follow these steps to contribute to Shopco:
+If you'd like to contribute, Please follow these steps to contribute to Lehnz:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).